 Blowing Smoke into Someone’s Face is Always a Bad Idea

 E-cigarettes are not like traditional cigarettes, and some e-liquids certainly smell delicious, but no one really wants a face full of your exhaled vapor.
-This really should go without saying, but it appears not everyone has gotten the memo.
+This should go without saying, but it appears not everyone has gotten the memo.
 If you’re out in the world, with a group of people, make it priority one to avoid blasting them in the face.
 If you’re in a situation where vaping is okay, at least try to direct your exhaled vapor towards the ground or downwind.
 It’s just common courtesy

 Don’t Vape in Crowded Public Spaces

 Okay, this one comes with a caveat – if you’re in a crowded bar where vaping is okay, then vape away.
-If you’re in an elevator, or a on a crowded street, or in a restaurant full of people (even if it’s just a McDonalds…), then the polite thing to do is to not pull out your device and begin puffing away.
+If you’re in an elevator, or a on a crowded street, or in a restaurant full of people (even if it’s just a McDonalds…), then the polite thing to do is to not pull out your mod and begin puffing away.
 To win the battle of public perception (and let’s face it – winning over non-vapers helps our cause), we need to be sure we’re erring on the side of caution.

 This is a tricky topic – I know people who consider it a challenge to see where they can get away with secretly vaping without anyone noticing.
 Honestly, though, this is probably a bad idea.
 Vaping in secret (provided you aren’t caught) seems like a victimless crime – but if you do get caught, it potentially gives all vapers a bad reputation.
 You don’t want to do that…